SEAS Together

 - Academic & Career Resources

-GW and SEAS offer students a number of free academic and career resources.
+There are a number of academic and career resources available to all students.
 We recommend that you use these resources to help you make the most of your college experience.

 - Utilize various academic support resources including the Academic Commons

-- Request an academic success coach to help you optimize your time management skills, study skills, note-taking strategies, and more
+- For undergraduate students, you can request an student success coach to help you optimize your time management skills, study skills, note-taking strategies, and more

-- Take advantage of both SEAS Career Services and Career Services resources
+- Take advantage of both GW Engineering Career Services and Career Services use resources for career readiness, internships and job searches

 - Meet with the GW career coach to discuss your career goals and plans